-The income tax provisions for the three month periods ended October 2, 2011 and September 26, 2010 are impacted by a lower effective and statutory tax rate for income subject to tax in Mexico as compared to the effective and statutory tax rate for income subject to a U.S. Federal income tax examination related to fiscal 2009.
+The income tax provisions for the three and nine month periods ended April 1, 2012 and March 27, 2011 are impacted by a lower effective and statutory tax rate for income subject to tax in Mexico as compared to the effective and statutory tax rate for income subject to tax in the U.S. We are currently subject to a U.S. Federal income tax examination related to fiscal 2009.